Man United, Tottenham, Liverpool takeover targets for Qatar fund - Bloomberg News | Sports-Games

 Liverpool Chairman Tom Werner also said in November that the Premier League side's owner, Fenway Sports Group (FSG), was exploring a sale of the club.
 Qatar Sports Investments is currently the owner of French soccer club Paris St Germain, and has a stake in Portuguese soccer club SC Braga.

-Manchester United, Tottenham Hotspur, and Qatar Sports Investments did not immediately respond to Reuters' requests for comment, while Liverpool could not be immediately reached for comment.
+Manchester United and Qatar Sports Investments did not immediately respond to Reuters' requests for comment, while Liverpool could not be immediately reached for comment.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)